-Wonderbao, located behind one of RMIT's developments, is a tiny outpost of bao love.
-Here you will find steamed buns of all flavours and fillings, including the slightly fancier gua bao, a Taiwanese version of the snack that is basically a wee steamed burger.
+Wonderbao, located in amongst RMIT's developments, is a tiny outpost of bao love.
+Here you'll find steamed buns with a variety flavours and fillings, including the slightly fancier gua bao – a Taiwanese version of the snack that is kind of like a bao burger.

-Vegetarians are also well served with three tasty bao varieties: the shiitake and tofu, the sweet taro and the piece de resistance, a gua bao filled with fried silky tofu, shredded carrot and radish, sweet soy sauce and crumbled peanuts.
+Vegetarians are also well serviced with three tasty bao varieties: the shiitake and tofu, the sweet taro and, the piece de resistance, a gua bao filled with fried silky tofu, shredded carrot, radish, sweet soy sauce and crumbled peanuts.
 Just try stopping at one, we dare you.

-Without needing anything more than the change collecting at the bottom of your purse, Wonderbao provides a cheap and delectable lunchtime alternative that is sure to get you clambering aboard the bao train.
+Without needing anything more than the change collecting at the bottom of your purse or pocket, Wonderbao provides a cheap and delectable lunchtime alternative.